 9. Pyramids Café

-There are tons of options for entrees: chicken kebab, gyro plate, hummus with lamb, meat grape leaves plate, vegetarian plate, etc. The sandwiches are popular for those coming in for a quick lunch: beef shawarma sandwich, chicken kabab sandwich, eggplant sandwich, etc. The regulars will recommend getting a yogurt salad with cucumber for an appetizer.
+There are tons of options for entrees: chicken kebab, gyro plate, hummus with lamb, meat grape leaves plate, and vegetarian plate.
+The sandwiches are popular for those coming in for a quick lunch, including the beef shawarma sandwich, chicken kabab sandwich, and eggplant sandwich.
+The regulars will recommend getting a yogurt salad with cucumber for an appetizer.

 10. 1000 Figs